google/differential-privacy/README.md

 - A [PostgreSQL extension](https://github.com/google/differential-privacy/tree/master/differential_privacy/postgres)
 that adds epsilon-DP aggregate functions.

+## Caveats

+All of our code assume that each user contributes only a single row to each aggregation.
+You can use the library to build systems that allow multiple contributions per user - [our paper](https://arxiv.org/abs/1909.01917) describes one such system.
+To do so, multiple user contributions should be combined before they are passed to our algorithms.
+We chose not to implement this step at the library level because it's not the logical place for it - it's much easier to sort contributions by user and combine them together with a distributed processing framework before they're passed to our algorithms.

 ## Support

 We will continue to publish updates and improvements to the library.
 We will